mesosphere/dcos-docs-site/pages/services/edge-lb/reference/cli-reference/index.md

 | `--verbose`   | Enable additional logging of requests and responses. |

 ### Permissions
-To remove the Elastic Load Balancer framework that was created by Edge-LB when deployed on AWS instances, the Edge-LB service account or user account must have the following permission:
+To remove the Elastic Load Balancer framework that was created by Edge-LB when deployed on AWS instances, the Edge-LB service account or user account must have the following permissions:

 <code>
 dcos:adminrouter:service:marathon full